-THE ISSUER The City of New Braunfels, Texas (the "Issuer" or the "City)" and New Braunfels Utilities ("NBU") THE BONDS \$45,200,000 City of New Braunfels, Texas Utility System Revenue Bonds, Series 2018.
+THE ISSUER The City of New Braunfels, Texas (the "Issuer" or the "City)" and New Braunfels Utilities ("NBU").
+THE BONDS \$49,000,000 City of New Braunfels, Texas Utility System Revenue Bonds, Series 2018.
 The Bonds will mature on the dates indicated on page -ii- hereof.
-Interest shall accrue from the Dated Date and is payable initially on July 1, 2018 and semiannuall on January 1 and July 1 thereafter until the earlier of maturity or prior redemption.
+Interest shall accrue from the Dated Date and is payable initially on July 1, 2018 and semiannually on January 1 and July 1 thereafter until the earlier of maturity or prior redemption.
 DATED DATE April 1, 2018.
-REDEMPTION The Bonds stated to mature on and after July 1, 2027 are subject to optional redemption on Jul 1, 2026 or any date thereafter, at a price of par (100%) plus accrued interest to the date fixed for redemption.
-The Bonds maturing on July 1 in each of the years 2043 and 2048 (the "Term Bonds" are also subject to mandatory sinking fund redemption.
+REDEMPTION The Bonds stated to mature on and after July 1, 2027 are subject to optional redemption on July 1, 2026 or any date thereafter, at a price of par (100%) plus accrued interest to the date fixed for redemption.
+If two or more serial bonds of consecutive maturity are combined into one or more "term" bonds (the "Term Bonds") by the Underwriters, such Term Bonds will be subject to mandatory sinking fund redemption in accordance with the provisions of the Ordinance.
 See "THE BONDS - Redemption Provisions of the Bonds" herein.
-PAYING AGENT/REGISTRAR The initial Paying Agent/Registrar is ZB, National Association, dba Amegy Bank, Houston, Texas SECURITY FOR THE BONDS The Bonds constitute special obligations of the City and, together with certain Previously Issuer Bonds, are payable solely from, and equally and ratably secured by a first lien on and pledge of the Net Revenues of the System.
+PAYING AGENT/REGISTRAR The initial Paying Agent/Registrar is ZB, National Association, dba Amegy Bank, Houston, Texas.
+SECURITY FOR THE BONDS The Bonds constitute special obligations of the City and, together with certain Previously Issued Bonds, are payable solely from, and equally and ratably secured by a first lien on and pledge of, the Net Revenues of the System.
 See "THE BONDS - Security for Payment" herein.
-BOOK-ENTRY-ONLY SYSTEM The Issuer intends to utilize the Book-Entry-Only System of The Depository Trust Company, New York, relating to the method and timing of payment as to principal and interest of the Bonds and the method of transfer.
-TAX MATTERS In the opinion of Bond Counsel, the interest on the Bonds will be excludable from the gross income of the owners thereof for federal income tax purposes under existing law subject to matters described under the caption "TAX MATTERS" and "APPENDIX D - Form of Opinion of Bond Counsel" herein, including the alternative minimum tax on corporations.
-Use of Bond Proceeds The proceeds of the Bonds will be used to (i) improve and extend the System, and (ii) pay the costs related to the issuance of the Bonds.
-RATINGS Fitch Ratings ("Fitch"), Moody's Investors Service, Inc. ("Moody's") and S&P Global Rating ("S&P") have assigned their municipal bond ratings of "AA," "Aa1" and "AA," respectively to the Bonds.
+BOOK-ENTRY-ONLY SYSTEM The Issuer intends to utilize the Book-Entry-Only System of The Depository Trust Company, New York, New York, relating to the method and timing of payment as to principal and interest of the Bonds and the method of transfer.
+Tax Matters In the opinion of Bond Counsel, the interest on the Bonds will be excludable from the gross income of the owners thereof for federal income tax purposes under existing law subject to matters described under the caption "TAX MATTERS" and "APPENDIX D - Form of Opinion of Bond Counsel" herein, including the alternative minimum tax on corporations.
+USE OF BOND PROCEEDS The proceeds of the Bonds will be used to (i) improve and extend the System, and (ii) pay the costs related to the issuance of the Bonds.
+RATINGS The Issuer has made application to Fitch Ratings ("Fitch"), Moody's Investors Service, Inc. ("Moody's"), and S&P Global Ratings ("S&P") for contract ratings on the Bonds.
 See "OTHER PERTINENT INFORMATION - Municipal Bond Ratings" herein.
-FUTURE BOND ISSUES The Issuer does not anticipate issuing any additional utility system revenue debt in the calenda year 2018.
-See APPENDIX A - "Three to Five Year Capital Project Requirements."
+FUTURE BOND ISSUES The Issuer does not anticipate issuing any additional utility system revenue debt in the calendar year 2018 See APPENDIX A - "Three to Five Year Capital Project Requirements."
 PAYMENT RECORD The Issuer has never defaulted on the payment of its bonded indebtedness.
 DELIVERY When issued, anticipated on or about April 19, 2018.
 LEGALITY The Bonds are subject to the approval of legality by the Attorney General of the State of Texas and the approval of certain legal matters by Norton Rose Fulbright US LLP, Dallas, Texas, Bond Counsel.
 See "APPENDIX D - Form of Opinion of Bond Counsel" herein.
+Preliminary, subject to change.